Constructing Linear Encoders with Good Spectra: General Principles for Constructing Good Linear Source-Channel Encoders

 \end{theorem}

 \begin{remark} Take, for example,

 for some $\gamma\in(0,1)$.
-Then Theorem~\ref{th:ConstructionOfGoodLSCC} shows that we can construct asymptotically good LSCCs by a serial concatenation scheme, where the inner code is approximately $\delta$-asymptotically SCC-good and the outer code has good distance properties.
-As we know (see \cite{JSCC:Gallager196300, JSCC:Bennatan200403, JSCC:Como2008, JSCC:Yang201004}, etc.), there exist good LDPC codes over finite fields such that \eqref{eq:ConstructionOfGoodLSCC1} is met for an appropriate $\gamma$, so the problem to be solved is to find a sequence of linear codes that is $\delta$-asymptotically good relative to a sequence of sets such as \eqref{eq:ApproximateGoodSet}.
-In the next section, we shall find such candidates in a family of codes called LDGM codes. \end{remark}
+Then Theorem~\ref{th:ConstructionOfGoodLSCC} shows that we can construct asymptotically good LSCEs using a serial concatenation scheme, where the inner encoder is approximately $\delta$-asymptotically SCC-good and the outer code has large minimum distance.
+As we know (see \cite{JSCC:Gallager196300, JSCC:Bennatan200403, JSCC:Como2008, JSCC:Yang201111}, etc.), there exist good LDPC codes over finite fields such that \eqref{eq:ConstructionOfGoodLSCC1} is met for an appropriate $\gamma$, so the problem is reduced to finding a sequence of linear encoders that is $\delta$-asymptotically good relative to a sequence of sets such as \eqref{eq:ApproximateGoodSet}.
+In the next section, we shall find such candidates in a family of encoders called LDGM encoders. \end{remark}